ContestedWheel/EvalEvalEval-BD/README.md

 The classic `/rarity` command is made by GamingadlerHD.
 The repo still exists however the command itself has been deleted for some reason so I won't be linking it here.

+The `/viewcard` command is made by AngerRandom and is free for anyone to use.
+Kudos to him for also fixing some typos and helping me redo the instructions to add his command.

+Thanks to `molten_is_glitched` on Discord for helping me fix the rarity button, as it broke in a version that I cannot remember.

 All evals are taken from different public Discord servers and have been archived by me.